spwhitton/consfigurator/doc/ideas.rst

   that hosts implicitly defined inline using dotted propapp notation are accessible via their parents, so that a property which gathers up DNS information about all hosts, for example, would be able to find them.

+- At debug level 2, when WRITE-REMOTE-FILE makes a change, it could print a diff/patch to show what it did.